- Wearing new dentures can increase saliva flow, cause sore spots, change your pronunciation and articulation, and make eating more difficult.

 How long does it take to get used to new dentures?

-Most people are able to get used to new dentures within one or two weeks.
-If you had a tooth extraction recently, it could take longer.
+Most people can get used to new dentures within one or two weeks.
+If you had a recent tooth extraction, it could take longer.

 Do you put dentures in wet or dry?